-- The reduction in grid tariffs in France for certain energy intensive baseload consumers is included in the benchmark study for 2021, 2022 and 2023.
+- The reduction in grid tariffs in France for certain energy intensive baseload consumers is included in the benchmark study for 2022, 2023 and 2024.
 For all years, the maximum reduction of 90% was assumed. - Exemption criterion is that the consumer is a baseload consumer ((> 7000 consumption hours AND annual consumption > 10 GWh) OR (use rate during off-peak hours > 44% AND annual consumption > 20 GWh) OR (use rate during off-peak hours > 40% AND annual consumption > 500 GWh)) and specific energy consumption > 6 kWh/€ added value and exposure to international competition > 25%.

-Netherlands
+The Netherlands

-- For the Netherlands it is assumed that the full discount of 90% applies on the network costs. - Exemption criterion is that the annual consumption ≥50 GWh and that the threshold of 7446 consumption hours is exceeded.
+- For the Netherlands, the full discount of 90% that was applied on the network costs in previous reports has been abolished as from 1/1/2024. - Exemption criterion is that the annual consumption ≥50 GWh and that the threshold of 7446 consumption hours is exceeded.